coguardio/coguard-cli/README.md

 ## <a id="introduction"></a> Introduction to the CoGuard CLI

-CoGuard is a comprehensive static analysis tool for IT infrastructure configurations (cloud and on-premise).

-This project is the command line interface to CoGuard, with additional auto-discovery functionality.
+This project is the command line interface to CoGuard, with additional functionality for the auto-discovery of configuration files.

-In its current release, it scans
+The current release scans for:
 1. Docker images and its contents,
-2. Project folders (such as GitHub Repositories) and
+2. project folders (such as GitHub Repositories) and
-3. automatically extracted cloud configurations from the three major cloud providers
+3. will automatically extracted cloud configurations from the AWS, Azure and GCP

-In particular, it searches for known configuration files of different software packages (like webservers, databases, etc.), and scans these configurations for security and best practice.
+It searches for known [configuration files](#supported-technologies) of different software packages (like webservers, databases, etc.), and scans these configurations for configuration errors and security best practices.

 ## Installation Instructions

 ### Pre-Requisites

 You need to have `python3`, `pip3` and `docker` installed on your system.
-Here are the different operating systems and commands to be used for Python and Pip.
+Instructions for different operating systems and commands to be used for Python and Pip are provided below.

 <details>
 <summary>Ubuntu/Debian</summary>